“Morning Rituals” Section Overview

 Here’s how I do it.

 The general outline for me goes something like “I am living in a really-nice house in a peaceful country setting.
 The only sounds I hear are the birds and the bees and the breeze in the trees.
 My health is the best it’s ever been, due to my excellent diet, the supplements I take, all of the great healing work I get done, as well as the exercise I do daily.
-I love my days and just dance through them, enjoying all of the activities I do.
-I have a substantial income from my Internet business, and I am constantly improving the lives of thousands of people.
+I have a substantial income from my Internet business, and I am constantly improving the lives of tens of thousands of people.
 I have great friends who love and respect me, as well as some romantic interests” And I go on filling in the details.

 Notice that I do not say “I will be living…”, but I say it in the present tense.
 At the same time I do this, I generate the feeling I will have when I am experiencing all of this.

-So let me encourage you to explore this entire Website and start making improvements in all areas.
+So let me encourage you to explore this entire course and start making improvements in all areas.
 Keep in mind, however, that they needn’t be huge changes.
 In fact, it’s generally better to make smaller changes, and improve as you go.
+In addition, be sure to visit my site at GreatMiddleAge.com for my articles.

 In this way, you’re more likely to stick with the upgrades and make them a permanent part of your life.